 The Data Processor shall document (and shall keep such documentation available for the Data Controller) any Personal Data breaches, including the facts related to the Personal Data breach, its effects and the corrective measures taken.
 After consulting with the Data Controller, the Data Processor shall take any measures needed to limit the (possible) adverse effects of Personal Data breaches (unless such consultation cannot be awaited due to the nature of the Personal Data breach).

-The Data Processor must promptly reasonably assist the Data Controller (with the handling of (a) responses to any breach of security as described in 4.9 (ii) above and (b) any requests from Data Subjects under Chapter III of the GDPR (upon its entry into force), including requests for access, rectification, blocking or deletion.
+The Data Processor must promptly reasonably assist the Data Controller (with the handling of (a) responses to any breach of security as described in 4.9 (ii) above and (b) any requests from Data Subjects under Chapter III of the GDPR, including requests for access, rectification, restriction of processing or deletion erasure.
 The Data Processor must also reasonably assist the Data Controller by implementing appropriate technical and organizational measures, insofar as this is possible for the fulfilment of the Data Controller's obligation to respond to such requests.
-Any reasonable documented costs and expenses pre-approved in writing by the Data Controller related to the above will be reimbursed by the Data Controller to the extent such costs and expenses are not related to any requirements according to Applicable Law imposed on the Data Processor or due to any breach of this Exhibit X or the Agreement by Data Processor.
+Any reasonable documented costs and expenses pre-approved in writing by the Data Controller related to the above will be reimbursed by the Data Controller to the extent such costs and expenses are not related to any requirements according to Applicable Law imposed on the Data Processor or due to any breach of this Exhibit 3 or the Agreement by Data Processor.

 The Data Processor must reasonably assist the Data Controller with meeting the other obligations that may be incumbent on the Data Controller according to Union or Member State law where the assistance of the Data Processor is implied, and where the assistance of the Data Processor is necessary for the Data Controller to comply with its obligations.
-This includes, but is not limited to, at the request to provide the Data Controller with all necessary information about an incident under Clause 4.9 (ii), and all necessary information for an impact assessment in accordance with Article 35 and Article 36 of the GDPR.
-Any reasonable documented costs and expenses pre-approved in writing by the Data Controller related to the above will be reimbursed by the Data Controller to the extent such expenses are not related to any requirements according to Applicable Law imposed on the Data Processor or due to breach of this Exhibit X or the Agreement by Data Processor.
+This includes, but is not limited to, the request to provide the Data Controller with all necessary information about an incident under Clause 4.9 (ii), and all necessary information for an impact assessment in accordance with Article 35 and Article 36 of the GDPR.
+Any reasonable documented costs and expenses pre-approved in writing by the Data Controller related to the above will be reimbursed by the Data Controller to the extent such expenses are not related to any requirements according to Applicable Law imposed on the Data Processor or due to breach of this Exhibit 3 or the Agreement by Data Processor.

 SubProcessors

 The Data Processor may only engage a subprocessor, with prior specific or general written consent from the Data Controller.
 At the time of this Data Processing Agreement, the Data Processor uses the subprocessor listed in Annex 2.
-The Data Processor undertakes to inform the Data Controller of any intended changes concerning the addition or replacement of a subprocessor by providing a reasonable prior written notice to the Data Controller.
+The Data Processor undertakes to inform the Data Controller of any intended addition or replacement of a subprocessor by providing a reasonable prior written notice to the Data Controller.
 The Data Controller may reasonably and in a duly substantiated manner object to the use of a subprocessor.
-The Data Processor must inform the Data Controller in writing of the discontinued use of a subprocessor.
+The Data Processor must promptly inform the Data Controller in writing of the discontinued use of a subprocessor.

 Prior to the engagement of a subprocessor, the Data Processor shall conclude a written agreement with the subprocessor, in which at least the same data protection obligations as set out in this Data Processing Agreement shall be imposed on the subprocessor, including obligations to implement appropriate technical and organizational measures and to ensure that the transfer of Personal Data is done in such a manner that the processing will meet the requirements of the Applicable law.